CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 - Errors
 - Duration

-There are several filters available to filter the data to a more fine-grained level as necessary.
+There are several filters available to filter the data to a more fine-grained level as necessary and are explained in further detail below.

+{{< figure src="/images/Platform Health Dashboard.svg" >}}

+## Time Range

+It is possible to change the time range that the dashboard displays data for.
+This in configurable in the top right of the dashboard.

+{{< figure src="/images/Platform Health - Time Range.svg">}}

 ## Filters

-There are 9 filters available on this dashboard:
+At the top of the dashboard, there are 9 filters available to enable more fine-grained data visibility:

+{{< figure src="/images/Platform Health - Filters.svg">}}

 |Filter  |Description|
 |--------|-----------|